 The Coast Guard's 2009 Notice of Proposed Rulemaking proposed a two-phase standard for the allowable concentration of living organisms in vessels' ballast water discharged in U.S. waters.
-On November 11, 2011, the Office of Management and Budget began an inter-agency review of the Coast Guard's Interim Final Ballast Water Discharge Standard rulemaking.
-The Coast Guard intends to publish the Interim Final Rule in the spring of 2012.

 2010 Canada Ratifies the Ballast Water Management Convention:

 At the 60th meeting of IMO's Marine Environmental Protection Committee in March 2010, Canada deposited its instrument of ratification for the International Convention for the Control and Management of Ships' Ballast Water and Sediments, becoming the 27th country to ratify the convention.